jahrulnr/mail-server/README.md

     v=spf1 a mx ip4:YOUR_SERVER_IP ~all
     ```

-    Replace YOUR_SERVER_IP with the IP address of your mail server.
-The include:_spf.google.com part is optional and only necessary if you are using Google's servers to send emails as well.
+    Replace YOUR_SERVER_IP with the IP address of your mail server

 2. **Update DNS Settings**: Ensure your DNS records are properly updated to reflect these changes.
 This will help reduce the likelihood of your emails being rejected or marked as spam.